 50 percent of Michigan Tech's electricity is wind powered—saving $3.6 million over the life of our current contract.

 - Maintain and enhance current energy-conservation efforts.

 - Find alternate ways to heat new facilities.
-For example, the new Great Lakes Research Center will be heated primarily from waste heat from the heating plant boilers.
+For example, the Great Lakes Research Center is heated primarily from waste heat from the heating plant boilers.

 - Long-term initiatives include phased implementation of the energy-conservation plan, developed by the Energy Advisory Group, to utilize biomass cogeneration; retrofit lab HVAC systems; and employ additional lighting control, enhanced computer controls, and other measures.

 For more information on energy management at Michigan Tech, call 906-487-2706.